instinctive/edu-advent-2024/src/day11.md

 But for part 1 maybe we can get away with the simple solution, and we'll build on it for the inevitable part 2.

 The most interesting part of the blink is when a stone splits.
-We do this by looking for the first power of 10 that is greater than the stone.
-If that power is even, then the stone has an even number of digits, and we can split it by taking quotient and remainder of the stone with respect to *half* that power.
+We handle this by looking for the first power of 10 that is greater than the stone.
+If that power is even, then the stone has an even number of digits, and we can split it by taking the quotient and remainder of the stone with respect to *half* that power.

 ```haskell
 maybeSplit stone